Student assignments in a time of language modelling

 Research on the use of GPT type tools to improve student writing is still in its early days.
 Even so, results such as this pre-print on the outcomes of student ChatGPT engagement and more general findings about the difficulties non-experts have in devising prompts for LLMs, suggest there may not be as much benefit as is hyped or hoped for.
 Especially when you consider that time spent playing with these interfaces – compelling as they are – has an opportunity cost.
 There are other things students might be doing to improve their writing.

 When I’ve tried ChatGPT and Bing as prompts for my own creative process, I’ve found them little better than random poetry generators and less useful than writing exercises.
 I’m reminded of the oulipo movement of the mid 20th century that developed playful and arbitrary rules such as counting syllables, or not using the letter ‘e’ (especially tough in French!).
 Oulipo was founded by a writer (Queneua) and a mathematician (de Lionnais), so the idea of using algorithmic rules to elicit writing is not new.
-And nor is the idea of students sharing fun, creative and alternative prompts for writing.
+It was closely associated with the surrealist movement, that Andre Bretton called ‘pure psychic automatism’, so the idea of using automated input to unleash the unconscious in writing is not new either.
+(The idea of all that text swirling around inside large language models as a kind of writerly unconscious is an interesting one!).
+But as these examples show, GPT interfaces are not necessary for students to share innovative, creative and alternative prompts for writing.
 My teenager delights in using predictive text to generate random messages and making up scenarios to suit them.
-Any tool can be used creatively in the hands of creative educators and learners, including LLMs.
+Any tool can be used creatively in the hands of creative educators and learners.

 Thanks for reading imperfect offerings!
 Subscribe for free to receive new posts and support my work.